sk000f/sk000f/README.md

 ## :computer: Open Source

-I'm currently building mostly with Go, MongoDB and Kubernetes so keen to contribute to any projects in those spaces.
+I'm currently building mostly with Go, MongoDB and Kubernetes so keen to contribute to any projects in those spaces

-Particularly interested in getting further into Chaos Engineering, Observability and Security.
+Particularly interested in getting further into Chaos Engineering, Observability and Security

-Previously worked with a wide variety of tech such as Java, Spring Boot, JavaScript, NodeJS, React, C#, PHP and more.
+Previously worked with a wide variety of tech such as Java, Spring Boot, JavaScript, NodeJS, React, C#, PHP and more

 ## :mailbox: Contact